stevebartholomew/stevebartholomew.github.com/source/_posts/2013-12-14-automated-ui-testing-with-cucumber-for-cordova-phonegap-apps.markdown

 Next, you'll need to install a few node modules:

 ```
-npm install -g cucumberjs selenium-webdriver
+npm install -g cucumber selenium-webdriver
 ```

-You can also use [Grunt](http://) to manage these modules.
+You can also use [Grunt](http://gruntjs.com) to manage these modules.
 The `grunt-cucumber` has various tasks for running your specs.

 You'll need to setup a few directories in your app yourself: